-The composites of \tilde{P}S and \tilde{T}{50m} keyed on the minima of \tilde{T}{Ad1} are in Fig. 7.
-At D-2 (Fig. 7a), a high pressure system is arriving from the Pacific to the southern tip of the Andes.
-At D0 in Fig. 7cd, this anticyclone begins to interact substantially with the Andes, with a strong ridge building up along the eastern flank of the mountains.
-This ridge is associated with a cold anomaly extending meridionally from 50°S to 20°S along the eastern flank of the Andes.
-At D+2 the signal on the eastern flank of the Andes becomes even more pronounced (reaching 10 hPa and -10 K around 25°S).
-These strong anomalies at subtropical latitudes are quite remarkable and correspond to the ones generated by the south-american cold surges (Seluchi and Nery (1992); Marengo et al. (1997); Garreaud (2000)), suggesting that negative events on \tilde{T}{Ad1} are an important factor in the generation of these events.
-Similarly to what happens in the case of the TP (Fig. 5), the low temperature and high surface pressure anomaly have moved further into the tropics at D+4 (Fig. 7g), being significant as far north as 5°N. The evolution of the surface pressure patterns explains the evolution of the composite \tilde{T}{Ad2} as shown in Fig. 4c: \tilde{T}{Ad2} has a negative peak at D-2 when the high pressure arrives from the Pacific ocean and reaches the western slopes of the Andes (Fig.7a), then \tilde{T}{Ad2} has a positive tendency at D0 due to the ridge formation along the eastern mountain slopes (Fig. 7c), and reaches strong positive values at D+1 and D+2 when the ridge further strengthens and moves northward along the mountain (Fig. 7e).
+The composites of \tilde{P}{S} and \tilde{T}{50m} keyed on the minima of \tilde{T}{Ad1} are in Fig. 7.
+At D - 2 (Fig. 7a), a high pressure system is arriving from the Pacific to the southern tip of the Andes.
+At D0 in Figs. 7c,d, this anticyclone begins to interact substantially with the Andes, with a strong ridge building up along the eastern flank of the mountains.
+This ridge is associated with a cold anomaly extending meridionally from 50° to 20°S along the eastern flank of the Andes.
+At D + 2 the signal on the eastern flank of the Andes becomes even more pronounced (reaching 10 hPa and -10 K around 25°S).
+These strong anomalies at subtropical latitudes are quite remarkable and correspond to the ones generated by the South American cold surges (Seluchi and Nery 1992; Marengo et al. 1997; Garreaud 2000), suggesting that negative events on T{Ad1} are an important factor in the generation of these events.
+Similarly to what happens in the case of the TP (Fig. 5), the low temperature and high surface pressure anomaly have moved farther into the tropics at D + 4(Fig. 7g), being significant as far north as 5°N. The evolution of the surface pressure patterns explains the evolution of the composite \widetilde{T}{Ad2} as shown in Fig. 4c: \widetilde{T}{Ad2} has a negative peak at D - 2 when the high pressure arrives from the Pacific Ocean and reaches the western slopes of the Andes (Fig. 7a), then T{Ad2} has a positive tendency at D0 owing to the ridge formation along the eastern mountain slopes (Fig. 7c) and reaches strong positive values at D + 1 and D + 2 when the ridge further strengthens and moves northward along the mountain (Fig. 7e).